OptimiumHealth/Blazor-WASM-Server/README.md

-This project is a Net5.0 server.
+This project is a Net 6 server.
 It uses the defined constants to determine if it is going to host the Blazor project on the server or to simply act as a launch pad for the client side assets.
 In real life the server presents a REST api for use by the client in either mode.
 The key to the switch is in startup.cs where the methods Startup and Configure are customized via the defined constants.